 - Occupational therapist, who specializes in therapy to develop everyday skills and to use adaptive products that help with everyday activities

+The goal of treatment is to maximize functioning and independence.
 Most dwarfism treatments don't increase stature but may correct or relieve problems caused by complications.

 Surgical procedures that may correct problems in people with disproportionate dwarfism include: